On this page

 color, and record 2 has matched only on

 name, then record 1 wins, and is therefore placed higher in the results.

 When thinking about which attributes to put at the top, don’t only think concerning which attributes best describe a product.
 The goal here is about ranking: Which attributes can help achieve the best ranking?
-In some situations or attributes with less text but exact terms (like colors, categories or brand) can lead to better relevance.
+In some situations attributes with less text but exact terms (like colors, categories, or brand) can lead to better relevance.

 Position of matching words in your attributes